 Nassau County Prescription Drug Defense

-10.0 Avvo-Rated Criminal Defense Lawyers in Nassau County, New York
+10.0 Avvo-Rated Criminal Defense Lawyers in Long Island

 The Drug Enforcement Administration (DEA) has begun concentrated efforts to crack down on prescription drug abuse in the United States.
 While these endeavors have been effective in many ways, unfortunately too many conscientious healthcare providers have been penalized due to over-aggressive actions by the DEA.